Solid Fuel Burning Project

 Welcome to the West Northamptonshire Council (WNC) survey on solid fuel burning habits.
 We want to learn more about how people are using solid fuel burners of different kinds, what type of fuel they are burning, and how often.

-WNC have been given a government Grant to conduct local research on solid fuel burning at home and how this may affect air quality and impact health, as there is little local research currently available.
+WNC has been given a government Grant to conduct local research on solid fuel burning at home and how this may affect air quality and impact health, as there is little local research currently available.
 This survey forms part of a wider range of actions being progressed to reduce pollution across West Northamptonshire.

 The survey is anonymous and has a number of questions which will help us to understand what, how and when you burn so that we can improve awareness of the risks of air pollution.

-This survey is being conducted by Deetu on behalf of WNC and closes on Friday 31st January 2025.
+This survey is being conducted by Deetu on behalf of WNC and closes on Saturday 31st January 2026.
 All feedback from this survey will be anonymous.

 If you would like to request this survey in another format, please send us an email at environmentalhealth@westnorthants.gov.uk.